quiltingcode/disneysidekicks/README.md

 * Music-related questions with audio elements
 * Add more questions to the questions array as new Disney films are released.
-* Eventually I could expand on my theme of Disney quizzes, and offer a list of categories for the player to choose from.
-For exmaple:
+* Eventually I could expand on my theme of Disney quizzes, and offer a list of categories for the player to choose from on the home page.
+For example:
   * Disney Villains
   * Disney Princesses
   * Disney Theme Tunes